roylo/portfolio/content/projects/omnichannel-journey-map.md

 *   Initiated and led development across 3 product lines, aligning product vision, engineering, and GTM

-*   Recovered $XXX K+ in at-risk annual recurring revenue during beta by solving major churn risk for key accounts
+*   Recovered $XXX K+ in at-risk annual recurring revenue during beta by demonstrating the project vision and MVP

 *   Built a cross-functional team of 8 and launched a scalable platform used by top enterprise clients